jdittrich/userNeedResearchBook/text/allURBook.md

 Remember that you want to find out what your participant does and why.
 To correct the participant is not very useful.
-Use the possibility to further explore the topic without correcting the user ^[If, however, the participant would clearly benefit from knowing some technical detail, just give the crucial information after the session] .
+Use the possibility to further explore the topic without correcting the user [^ If, however, the participant would clearly benefit from knowing some technical detail, just give the crucial information after the session] .

 <div class="example">

-You could just ask »What is useful about a change color function«, or, if talking about the function itself is really is important to you, you could ask »How did you expect to do the color change if there would be such a function?«
+You could just ask »what's the reason for you doing it this way«, or, if talking about the function itself is really  important to you, you could ask »How did you expect to do the color change if there would be such a function?«

 </div>